Rules

 Deadline

-All entries must be received online by with fees by the posted deadlines in order for entries to be judged.
+All entries must be received on-time and online by with fees by the time-stamped entry-date in order for entries to be judged.

 Judge's Rubric - SAMPLE